 As part of the classes, you will also receive follow-up calls and visits to ensure that you have the essential support needed to improve your current health and start living better.
 The Freedom team will be working closely with your doctor as well, to discuss self-management strategies and help make sure those strategies are successful.

 Created for You by Professionals

-The DSME classes are taught in a group or individual setting by MSDH Registered Nurses, Registered Dieticians and Pharmacists.
+The DSMES classes are taught in a group or individual setting by MSDH Registered Nurses, Registered Dieticians, Master's level social workers, and Pharmacists.
 The seven specific self-care behaviors included in the curriculum are the basis of diabetes education and care: